Srywards/area_app/README.md

 # area_app

-Simple app (IFTTT like) with login and sign up to an area_api
+Simple react-native app (IFTTT like) with login and sign up to an area_api